An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

 You can recover from an eating disorder, but it may take time and recovery will be different for everyone.

-They should talk to you about any other support you might need, such as for other mental or physical health conditions you have, and include this in your treatment plan.
+They should talk to you about the support you might need, such as for other conditions you have, and include this in your treatment plan.

-Treatment will be different depending on the type of eating disorder you have, but will usually involve some kind of talking therapy.
+Your treatment will depend on the type of eating disorder you have, but usually includes a talking therapy.

 You may also need regular health checks if your eating disorder is having an impact on your physical health.